apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-your-laptop.md

    Forwarding from 127.0.0.1:3306 -> 3306
    Forwarding from [::1]:3306 -> 3306

-3. Open another terminal tab to connect the MySQL Client.
+3. Open another terminal tab to connect the database cluster.

    ```bash
    mysql -h 127.0.0.1 -P 3306 -u root -paiImelyt